JRL-CARI-CNR-UNIBS/plansys2_upf_plugin/README.md

 The plansys2_upf_plan_solver package contains the PlanSys2 plugin that integrates the UPF solver.
 This plugin allows PlanSys2 to use UPF as a planning solver.

 To configure PlanSys2 to use the UPF plugin, set the following parameters in your plansys2_bringup or planner node configuration file:
+⚠️ When using the plugin for plansys first verify that the domain file and pddl problem used is formatted correctly (using ros2 run upf_solver ...).

 #### Configuration